mahnoor-shahid/nilm_analyzer_tutorials/readme.md

 # REFIT Analyzer
-> This project uses **Dask Dataframes** to ease and fasten the process of loading all the data of REFIT and provides functionalities to transform and manipulate the REFIT dataset for statistical analysis purpose.
+> This project uses refit_loader as a submodule which has taken the advantage of **Dask Dataframes** to ease and fasten the process of loading all the data of REFIT dataset and also provides some functionalities.
+This project demonstrates how refit_loader can be used to do different transformations (e.g, resampling) and manipulate the REFIT dataset for statistical analysis purpose.

 ## REFIT dataset
 An electrical load measurements dataset of United Kingdom households from a two-year longitudinal study.
 Sci Data 4, 160122 (2017). <br />
 Murray, D., Stankovic, L. & Stankovic, V.  <br />

 ### Links
 For more detail information, visit the following links: <br />